Court Rejects Fraud Scheme Used to Take Profits

 September 30, 2021

 In a 64-page ruling, the Illinois Appellate Court unanimously affirmed the jury verdict and fraud judgment awarded to a computer software engineer who claimed his partner tricked him into closing their proprietary trading company to take all of the profits for himself.
-Read the Appellate Court’s opinion here.
+Read the Court’s opinion here.
 Jeff and his law firm filed the case in 2015.
 The trial was covered by the media.

 The case involved a company called MW Capital.
 The company was started by Brian Marler and Zachary Wulf.
 MW Capital traded securities using computer software Marler created.
 Wulf used the software to trade securities for MW Capital.